CarebearBooks/process-builder/README.md

 **Critical rule:** Bubble never owns data.
 All reads and writes go through Supabase.
 This app uses the Supabase JS client directly with the JWT passed from Bubble.

+**How it connects to the Payroll Calculator:**
+When a "Bi-Weekly Payroll Run" template is executed, the AI step in that template launches the Payroll Calculator iframe.
+When the accountant approves the payroll run in the calculator, a postMessage is sent back — and the execution engine marks that step as `completed` in `step_executions`, advancing the process to the next step.
+The Process Builder is the orchestrator; the Payroll Calculator is one of its step executors.

 ---

 ## Tech Stack